Environmental Impact

 Maintaining a Small Physical Footprint

 Bridgewater Bank has always operated with a “branch-light” service model.
-As a $4.3 billion bank, Bridgewater has just seven branches, including our new corporate center.
+As a $5.1 billion bank, Bridgewater has just nine branches, including two new branches added as part of the acquisition of First Minnetonka City Bank in December 2024.
 By comparison, the average publicly-traded bank of our size has nearly 40 branches.
 This means we are still able to provide our always-responsive level of service to our clients, but do so while using fewer resources as an organization.

 Bridgewater Bank Corporate Center